abilian/nua/apps/sample-apps/echo_two_ports_yaml/README.md

 -   use the feature of no build.py, only a declaration of a python `wheel`
 -   test syntax vatiation acceptance: 'port' and 'ports'
 -   query on url test1.yerom.xyz:8764/ should respond
--   query on url test1.yerom.xyz:8765/ should not respond (current implementation serve only one proxy)
+-   query on url test1.yerom.xyz:8765/ should respond